10 Reasons Fall is the Best Hiking Season

 No other season prompts you to pause and look around quite like Fall.
 Nature is best experienced slowly.
 Sometimes when you’re hiking it can be easy to focus too much on the destination or spend a lot of time watching your footing.
-But in the Fall, bright colors call your attention away from the ground and towards the glowing deciduous trees that make this season so special.
+But in Autumn, bright colors call your attention away from the ground and towards the glowing deciduous trees that make this season so special.
 Take your time and look up!

 After the dog days of summer end, cooler temps start to prevail.
 You can now hike your favorite steep trails without having to contend with 90+ degree weather.
-Let’s be real, sweating is good for you but who really loves a soaked shirt under your backpack and guzzling water by the liters?
+Let’s be real, sweating is good for you but who really loves a soaked shirt under your backpack and guzzling water by the gallons?
 Regulating your body temperature is much easier to do in the fall and dehydration is much less of a concern.
-And if you’re not a fan of freezing temps, then fall is your last chance to get in all the outdoor activity you can before winter’s icy grip takes hold and access to your favorite remote areas close for six months
+And if you’re not a fan of freezing temps, then fall is your last chance to get in all the outdoor activity you can before winter’s icy grip takes hold and access to your favorite remote areas close for six months.

 School is back in session and that means fewer travel plans for families and less crowds.
 Nothing kills the magic of what would have been an awesome hike like having to battle for a parking spot and waiting in lines of cars.
 Of course, some destinations may actually have more crowds in the fall; take Smoky Mountain National Park for example.
 However, if you plan your outing early in the week and take advantage of the morning hours it’s easier to find some solitude.